buhrmi/buhrmi/README.md

 Hi there, I'm buhrmi, Founder and CEO of the Shitcoin Society.

 Here at the Shitcoin Society we're building the ultimate [tokenization platform](https://www.shitcoinsociety.com) so you can join the ranks of world class investors.
-We offer free development support for promising projects and startups that are interested in tokenization.
+We offer free app development support for promising projects and startups that are interested in utilizing our platform and integrate with it.

-### What is tokenization?
+### What's tokenization?

 Tokenization is the modern way to find business partners, investors and shareholders, pay dividends, and even build communities.
 It's a digital representation of share ownership, and makes a lot of sense for early stage startups.

+### That's cool and all, but how do you make money?

+Glad you asked!
+It all comes down to the business model.
+The business model of the Shitcoin Society is to provide free app development support in exchange for company tokens.
+These tokens represent ownership of company shares that can be sold and traded, and entitle the holder to dividends and other project-specific benefits - not unlike conventional stock that is traded on stock exchanges.
+This structure incentivizes all involved parties to build useful and functional apps that people love to use.
+Even the Shitcoin Society itself is about to be tokenized.
+Stat tuned - you won't want to miss that announcement.

+### Tokenize your project

-Are you interested in launching a tokenized project or startup?
-Feel free to reach out!
+After learning about tokenization, are you interested in launching your own tokenized project?
+Or even tokenize an existing startup?
+Let's team up!
 [Send an email](mailto:buhrmi@shitcoinsociety.com), or use this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdC9xZcfO4XTVPy7dY9nlHoYc6o1AtdZ6qYYeggH1xvaGr1Cw/viewform?usp=sf_link) to submit a project.

 Oh, and of course make sure to sign up on https://www.shitcoinsociety.com